eclipse-bluechi/bluechi/doc/man/bluechi-controller.conf.5.md

 in the list can connect to `bluechi-controller'.
 These names are defined in the agent's configuration file under `NodeName` option (see `bluechi-agent.conf(5)`).

+#### **HeartbeatInterval** (long)

+The interval to periodically check node's connectivity based on heartbeat signals sent to bluechi, in milliseconds.
+A value of 0 disables it.

+#### **NodeHeartbeatThreshold** (long)

+The threshold in milliseconds to determine whether a node is disconnected.
+If the node's last heartbeat signal was received before this threshold, bluechi assumes that the node is down or the connection was cut off and performs a disconnect.

 #### **LogLevel** (string)

 The level used for logging.
 Supported values are: